Ginger Grant: The character in Gilligan's Island reunion films

-For the 1978 made-for-TV-movie, Rescue from Gilligan's Island, Tina Louise declined to return, for she believed the role had typecast her forever as a glamour queen; she was replaced by Judith Baldwin.
-Baldwin also portrayed Ginger in the sequel The Castaways on Gilligan's Island (1979), but didn't return for the third sequel, The Harlem Globetrotters on Gilligan's Island (1981); therefore, Constance Forslund, stepped in to play the "movie star".
+For the 1978 made-for-TV-movie, Rescue from Gilligan's Island, Tina Louise declined to return, for she believed the role had typecast her forever as the character; she was replaced by Judith Baldwin.
+Baldwin also portrayed Ginger in the sequel The Castaways on Gilligan's Island (1979), but did not return for the third sequel, The Harlem Globetrotters on Gilligan's Island (1981), where the part was played by Constance Forslund.

 Casting

 Jayne Mansfield, a late-1950s sex symbol was offered the role of Ginger after the departure of Kit Smythe, who played Ginger as a secretary in the pilot.
 When Ginger was converted to a movie star, the producers swapped the actresses and asked Mansfield who was Marilyn Monroe-esque, to portray the character.
 However, she turned it down and was replaced by Tina Louise.
 For several years, there had been rumors that Louise disliked the character and for years felt it had stymied her career as a "serious" actress.
 However, in December 2020, Louise denied that she ever resented the role of Ginger Grant, "Never true — I loved doing my part, especially after they really started writing for my character, originally billed as a ‘Marilyn Monroe’ type of character.
 A different director took over and really started to write for my character.
 I really loved my character."
-Louise also said that she was very grateful to the show's fans for their continued support over the years especially during the COVID-19 pandemic, “We brought a lot of joy to people and still do.
+Louise also said that she was very grateful to the show's fans for their continued support over the years especially during the COVID-19 pandemic, "We brought a lot of joy to people and still do.
 This show is an escape from so many things going on.
 Fathers share it with their children now.
 I get letters all the time about that."
 Judith Baldwin played her in the first and second reunion films.
 Constance Forslund played her in the third and final reunion film to date.
 Kristen Dalton played Ginger in Surviving Gilligan's Island.
-Tina Louise didn't reprise her role in the animated-spinoffs either: in The New Adventures of Gilligan Jane Webb voiced her, while in Gilligan's Planet she was replaced by her co-star Dawn Wells.
+Tina Louise did not reprise her role in the animated-spinoffs either: in The New Adventures of Gilligan Jane Webb voiced her, while in Gilligan's Planet she was replaced by her co-star Dawn Wells.
 Roseanne Barr portrayed the role of Ginger in a parody episode of Roseanne.